Next Start

 • Module 3: This module covers the facets of servicing electrical systems found on Suzuki motorcycles and ATVs.

-• Module 4: The final module in the course helps students learn the skills needed to prepare for a career as a Suzuki mechanic at a dealership.
+• Module 4: The final module in the program helps students learn the skills needed to prepare for a career as a Suzuki mechanic at a dealership.

-The FAST program, which is offered at two MMI campuses, offers unique benefits to students interested in working with the Suzuki brand.
+The FAST program, which is offered at two MMI campuses, offers unique benefits to students interested in working with Suzuki.
 These include:

-• Updated curriculum: The program’s offerings are developed in partnership with Suzuki Technical Support, and courses are updated regularly to incorporate the most recent technology offered by the brand.
+• Updated curriculum: The program’s offerings are developed in partnership with Suzuki Technical Support, and courses are updated regularly to incorporate the most recent technology offered by the manufacturer.

 • Credentials: Graduates of the program have the opportunity to earn both Bronze and Silver certifications, which are requirements for technicians working at Suzuki dealerships.

-• State-of-the-industry technology: Thanks to the relationship with Suzuki, hands-on learning over the course of the program features current equipment and technology.
+• State-of-the-industry technology: Thanks to the relationship with Suzuki, hands-on learning over the course of the program features current equipment and technology.18

 • Variety: While the FAST program allows students to work on motorcycles, they are also given the opportunity to work with dirt bikes and ATVs.